sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/1 - Cleanup.md

 Finally, Hat Kid snapped her fingers.
 She turned to Mu.
 "What Moonjumper did must have damaged the multiverse more than we thought.
 Universes are colliding and mixing much more easily than they should be."

 "My word..."
 Toriel was lost.
 "I...
 I-" She cleared her throat, standing a bit taller.
-"My home is on the other end of these ruins.
+"Ahem.
+My home is on the other end of these ruins.
 It is quite sturdy, there will be no danger there.
 If you'll follow me there, perhaps we can all be on the same page."

 After nods from the others, Hattie smiled.
 "Lead the way."